 PMS (premenstrual syndrome)

-You can keep track of any potential side effects using our birth control app.
+You can keep track of any potential side effects with our birth control app.

 The pill makes your period a breeze.